anthonyvluc/VSAND-Website/README.md

 	* Be sure to check the checkbox for `Connect using different credentials`
 	* Click `Finish`
 	* For the login, use `adnd\vsand` and the account password
-	* When you're completely done, remember to eject the mapped folder!
 * TODO for Anthony: Add git command line examples

 NOTE: If you are not on campus or cannot connect to `eduroam`, go to `vpnaccess.nd.edu`.
 Login, and then go to the next step.
 You will likely have to access: `vpnaccess.nd.edu/go` since you are a student.

 ## How to Verify the Changes Made it to the Official Site

-* Make sure you are using an incognito browser!!!
+* Make sure you are using an `incognito` window!!!
 * Reload the page: www.nd.edu/~vsand/[insert-page-name].html

 ## Tips